hechoendrupal/drupal-console-en/README.md

 ### Contribute

-Follow these steps to contribute to the current translation:
+If you want to contribute to this translation, you need to follow this steps to setup your environment.

 - [Project requirements](https://docs.drupalconsole.com/en/contributing/project-requirements.html)
 - [Getting the project](https://docs.drupalconsole.com/en/contributing/getting-the-project.html)